codenvibes/CS/03 RECONNAISSANCE & ENUMERATION/RECONNAISSANCE/THM - ACTIVE RECONNAISSANCE.md

 In simple terms, the ping command sends a packet to a remote system, and the remote system replies.
 This way, you can conclude that the remote system is online and that the network is working between the two systems.

-If you prefer a pickier definition, the ping is a command that sends an ICMP Echo packet to a remote system.
+If you prefer a pickier definition, ==ping is a command that sends an ICMP Echo packet to a remote system.
 If the remote system is online, and the ping packet was correctly routed and not blocked by any firewall, the remote system should send back an ICMP Echo Reply.
-Similarly, the ping reply should reach the first system if appropriately routed and not blocked by any firewall.
+Similarly, the ping reply should reach the first system if appropriately routed and not blocked by any firewall.==

 The objective of such a command is to ensure that the target system is online before we spend time carrying out more detailed scans to discover the running operating system and services.